Author, Educator, and Touring Bassist Danny Ziemann presents…

 Ask the bandleader for the key.

 Do you know what perfect pitch can't teach you?
-How to hear the function of chords, substitutions, and loads of other skills that are far more important to bassists.
+How to hear the function of chords, how to write down the music you hear in your head, how to improve your intonation... skills which are far more important to musicians.

 If near-perfect relative pitch manifests itself as a result of your training, that's great!
 Ultimately, the goal is to make our ears work for us and help us play with the confidence needed.